jacobcantwell/amazon-lightsail-minecraft/README.md

 You can create static IP addresses to keep the same IP address every time you reboot your instance.
 For more information, see [Static IP addresses in Amazon Lightsail](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-create-static-ip).
 This makes it easier for your Minecraft clients to connect to your Minecraft server if you restart the instance.

-* In the Amazon Lightsail management console, open your new Server instance
+* Open the Amazon Lightsail management console
+* Open your server instance
 * Select `+ Create static IP`
 * Identify your static IP with a unique name, e.g. minecraft-static-ip-v1
 * Select `Create`